dgaydukov/cert-aws/sa/files/sa.md

 send request to: `https://signin.aws.amazon.com/federation?Action=getSigninToken&SessionDuration=1800&Session={URL_ENCODED_SESSION}`
 * construct console sign-in url and return it to user You can use [java example](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_enable-console-custom-url.html#STSConsoleLink_programJava) to get sing-in url
+STS (Security Token Service) api calls:
+* DecodeAuthorizationMessage - in case api call return 403, some api may returned encoded message (it's encoded cause it may have some private info).
+So to decode you have to use this api, and have permission to use this api.

 ###### S3
 S3 (Simple Storage Service) used for: